Can Dogs Have Butterscotch?

 The high sugar and fat content, along with harmful additives like xylitol, make it a risky choice for canine consumption.

-To keep your dog healthy and happy, its best to stick to treats specifically formulated for dogs and avoid sharing them or other sugary snacks.
+To keep your dog healthy and happy, it‘s best to stick to treats specifically formulated for dogs and avoid sharing them or other sugary snacks.

 [flexible-faqs id=’2162′]